Co-Redemptrix: History

 The concept was especially common in the late Middle Ages, when it was promoted heavily among the Franciscans, and often resisted by the Dominicans.
 It is an idea which was the subject of considerable theological debate, reaching a peak in the 15th century.
 By the early 16th century the hopes of the concept becoming Catholic doctrine had receded, and have never seriously revived.

 A number of theologians have discussed the concept over the years, from the 19th-century Father Frederick William Faber, to the 20th-century Mariologist Father Gabriel Roschini.
-The term Co-Redemptress was used by Pope Leo XIII in 1894.
-"For in the Rosary all the part that Mary took as our co-Redemptress comes to us..."
 In his 1946 publication Compendium Mariologiae, Roschini explained that Mary did not only participate in the birth of the physical Jesus, but, with conception, she entered with him into a spiritual union.
 The divine salvation plan, being not only material, includes a permanent spiritual unity with Christ.
 Most Mariologists agree with this position.

+The term Co-Redemptress was used by Pope Leo XIII in 1894: "For in the Rosary all the part that Mary took as our co-Redemptress comes to us..."

+In the year of 1914, the Pope Pius X granted an indulgence to those who recited a prayer containing the following passage: I bless thy holy Name, I praise thine exalted privilege of being truly Mother of God, ever Virgin, conceived without stain of sin, Co-Redemptrix of the human race.
+The prayer is found in the Raccolta of 1950 with Vatican approval.

+In his encyclical on the Immaculate Conception, Ad diem illum,Pope Pius X said, "...since Mary carries it over all in holiness and union with Jesus Christ, and has been associated by Jesus Christ in the work of redemption, she merits for us de congruo, in the language of theologians, what Jesus Christ merits for us de condigno."

 The title tends to be most popular among conservative Catholics.
-Modern proponents see some support in Inter sodalica, a 1918 commemorative letter of Pope Benedict XV to a Roman sodality:As the Blessed Virgin Mary does not seem to participate in the public life of Jesus Christ, and then, suddenly appears at the stations of his cross, she is not there without divine intention.
-She suffers with her suffering and dying son, almost as if she would have died herself.
-For the salvation of mankind, she gave up her rights as the mother of her son and, in a sense, offered Christ's sacrifice to God the Father as far as she was permitted to do.
-Therefore, one can say, she redeemed with Christ the human race.

-Theologians distinguish between "remote cooperation", by which she consents to the Incarnation and gives birth to the Son of God, and "immediate cooperation", in which she willingly unites herself to her Son's Passion and offers him back to the Father.
-Philosophers also draw a distinction between merit de condigno (Christ's merit), which is based on justice, and merit proprie de congruo (Mary's merit), founded on the friendship of charity.
-In his encyclical on the Immaculate Conception, Ad diem illum, Pope Pius X said, "...since Mary carries it over all in holiness and union with Jesus Christ, and has been associated by Jesus Christ in the work of redemption, she merits for us de congruo, in the language of theologians, what Jesus Christ merits for us de condigno."
+Modern proponents see some support in Inter sodalicia, a 1918 commemorative letter of Pope Benedict XV to a Roman sodality: